WonderLine14/WonderLine14.github.io/index.md

 ## About Me

-I am currently pursuing a Bachelor of Technology in Computer Science at Charleston Southern University.
-My background includes professional experience in account management and operations, and I am now focused on strengthening my technical skills through coursework and hands-on projects.
+I am currently an ITAD Solutions Specialist, Account Executive pursuing a Bachelor of Technology in Computer Science at Charleston Southern University.
+My background includes professional experience in account management and operations, and I am now focused on strengthening my technical skills through coursework and hands on projects.
 My studies have included programming, scripting languages, networking, and cybersecurity.

 ---